-These challenges are severe and have the potential to impede the reallocation of resources from "brown" to "green" firms, which is one of the major tasks identified by policymakers around the world for achieving global climate targets.5 Furthermore, the lack of a firm-level exposure measure may contribute to the potential mispricing of climate risks and opportunities in capital markets (Hong, Li, and Xu, 2019; Daniel, Litterman, and Wagner, 2017; Kumar, Xin, and Zhang, 2019), and it also complicates the development of financial instruments that allow market participants to hedge the effects of climate change (Engle et al., 2020).
+These challenges have the potential to impede the reallocation of resources from "brown" to "green" firms, which is one of the major tasks identified by policymakers for achieving global climate targets.
+Furthermore, the lack of a firm-level exposure measure may contribute to the potential mispricing of climate risks and opportunities in capital markets (Hong, Li, and Xu, 2019; Daniel, Litterman, and Wagner, 2017), and it complicates the development of financial instruments that allow market participants to hedge the effects of climate change (Engle et al., 2020).
+In a recent review of the literature, Giglio, Kelly, and Stroebel (2020) have therefore identified improvements in measuring firm-level climate change exposure, and especially its separation into physical and other components, as a key area where more research is needed.